egardner/egardner.github.io/about.md

 ---
 title:
-description: I create engaging educational environments using new and traditional media.
-My passion is to find exciting new ways to tell stories.
+description: I am an environmental designer.
+My passion is to find exciting new ways to create educational experiences for museums and cultural institutions.
 layout: page
 permalink: /about/
 video: true